eyereasoner/Notation3-By-Example/examples/sharcs-odrl/README.md

 SHARCS example is a collection of data, rules and validation steps to simulate a data clearning house use-case.

 This code is an expansion of the [sharcs example](https://github.com/eyereasoner/Notation3-By-Example/tree/main/examples/sharcs).
-Instead of writing the policy rules in [RDF Surfaces](https://w3c-cg.github.io/rdfsurfaces/) language we use the [ODRL2](https://www.w3.org/ns/odrl/2/) ontology exampes provided by [Inès Akaichi](https://github.com/Ines-Akaichi/SHARCS-Use-Case).
+Instead of writing the policy rules in [RDF Surfaces](https://w3c-cg.github.io/rdfsurfaces/) language we use the [ODRL2](https://www.w3.org/ns/odrl/2/) ontology examples provided by [Inès Akaichi](https://github.com/Ines-Akaichi/SHARCS-Use-Case).

 ## Data Content